FFmpeg/asm-lessons/lesson_01/index.md

 Lastly, you’ll see a lot of self-proclaimed experts online saying none of this is necessary and the compiler can do all of this “vectorisation” for you.
-At least for the purpose of learning, ignore them: recent tests in e.g. [the dav1d project](https://www.videolan.org projects/dav1d.html) showed around a 2x speedup from this automatic vectorisation, while the hand-written versions could reach 8x.
+At least for the purpose of learning, ignore them: recent tests in e.g. [the dav1d project][dav-project] showed around a 2x speedup from this automatic vectorisation, while the hand-written versions could reach 8x.

 **Flavours of assembly language**